kangjia123451/hello-world/README.md

 # hello-world
-My first repositort on GitHub
+My first repositort on GitHub!
+I love ☕:, 🍕:, and 🏊:.